|

 6) Back to (1) again.

-Tine Rasmusses 2010 qtrfinal win: Asked
+Tine Baun 2010 qtrfinal win: Asked

 thinking to make her win her own point, and if I lost I would still not